> Louis Killen > Songs > Bright Shining Morning

 ; Ballad Index

-Swan Arcade (Dave and Heather Brady and Jim Boyes) sang Bright Shining Morning in 1973 as first track of their first, eponymous LP Swan Arcade.
+Swan Arcade sang Bright Shining Morning in 1973 as the first track of their first, eponymous LP Swan Arcade.
 They noted:

-This song is from Popular Songs of Sussex, collected by Rev. John Broadwood and Lucy Broadwood, arranged by Birch-Reynardson.
+This song is from Popular Songs of Sussex, collected by Revd.
+J. Broadwood and Lucy Broadwood, arranged by Birch-Reynardson.
 We have added one verse and unwittingly changed the words slightly.

 Louis and Sally Killen sang Bright Shining Morning in 1975 as title track of their LP Bright Shining Morning.
 Louis Killen noted: